trent-gill/portfolio/README.md

 ```

 ### Hosting HTML
-As mentioned earlier, Github can simply host HTML as well.
+You may just be looking to host your site, and Github can simply host HTML as well.
 Here are some directions on how to do that.

 **Step 1:** Create a new repository, or go to an existing one.